deepmodeling/deepmd-kit/doc/freeze/freeze.md

 - This process will in default output several models, each of which contains the common descriptor and one of the user-defined fitting nets in {ref}`fitting_net_dict <model/fitting_net_dict>`, let's name it `fitting_key`, together frozen in `graph_{fitting_key}.pb`.
 Those frozen models are exactly the same as single-task output with fitting net `fitting_key`.
-- If you add `--unit-model` option in this situation, the total multi-task model will be frozen into one unit `graph.pb`, which is mainly for multi-task initialization and can not be used directly for inference.
+- If you add `--united-model` option in this situation, the total multi-task model will be frozen into one unit `graph.pb`, which is mainly for multi-task initialization and can not be used directly for inference.